This section explains concepts such as trust accounting, recording fees (WIP) and billing client’s.

 We do not show the opposite entry in the Bank Account enquiry.
 We have adopted the approach that everything can be exported to a spreadsheet (e.g. Excel), in order to provide flexibility in reporting.
 This has been done to accommodate the varied requirements of many different law firms.

 You will see in the manual that some reports are well suited to being rendered as a Pivot Table.
-For these, we have optimised the reports accordingly.
+For these, we have optimized the reports accordingly.

 Others are well suited to be analysed as tables, where you can filter the report using a standard and flexible filter that can be assigned to every column at the click of a button.
 In this instance I would use the Matter Movement where you can, for example, filter the reference column to include only transactions that start with TP (Trust Payment).
 This will produce a list of all Trust Payment per client’s matter, with full details.
 You can have multiple filters, sort data, etc.